Harmeet Dhillon: Political career

-2000–2010

-2008 California Assembly
+Early career

 In 2008, Dhillon ran for a seat in the California Assembly.
 She lost the race, garnering 17% of the vote in the traditionally Democratic district.
 She ran for the California Senate in 2012, but was again unsuccessful.
 She served as the chair of the San Francisco Republican Party.
 Dhillon became a board member of the northern California chapter of the American Civil Liberties Union (ACLU) after the September 11 attacks, in connection with her work on discrimination against Sikhs and other South Asians, and stayed on the board for three years.
 She has been heavily criticized by Republican activists for her ties to the ACLU, as well as her past contributions to the political campaigning of Kamala Harris.